-We all love enjoying our personal space after the long office hours.
+We all love enjoying our personal space after long office hours.
 But the same cannot be said about people suffering from high functioning anxiety disorder.
-Since they suppress their anxiety all day, their mind become exhausted from the emotional tension and tends to vent out the toxin.
+Since they suppress their anxiety all day, their mind becomes exhausted from the emotional tension and tends to vent out the toxin.

-This results in sudden fits of rage, mood swings, getting annoyed for no reason, depression and lack of interpersonal communication.
-Their family, their close ones, friends and relatives remain bewildered as to why this person, who’s so successful in their profession tends to go haywire when engaging in their personal sphere.
+This results in sudden fits of rage, mood swings, getting annoyed for no reason, depression, and a lack of interpersonal communication.
+Their family, their close ones, friends, and relatives remain bewildered as to why this person, who’s so successful in their profession tends to go haywire when engaging in their personal sphere.

-Little do they know that these behaviors are but defence mechanisms to cope with the immense mental and emotional restraints they impose on their health to make things look normal at their workplace.
+Little do they know that these behaviors are but defense mechanisms to cope with the immense mental and emotional restraints they impose on their health to make things look normal at their workplace.